 Child Life Services

 Being in a hospital and surrounded by unfamiliar people can be stressful to a child.
-The Child Life Program at The Nebraska Medical Center was created to help children and their families understand the healthcare environment and develop age appropriate ways to cope with the experience.
+The Child Life Program at Nebraska Medicine was created to help children and their families understand the healthcare environment and develop age appropriate ways to cope with the experience.

 The Child Life Specialists at the medical center have earned either a bachelor’s degree or master’s degree in child development or a related field.
 Their job is to help the family and the children through the process of understanding a complex illness and hospital setting.